StevenTammen/bibledocs.org/content/discussion/ryan-reeves/longer-topical-studies/early-and-medieval-history/the-merovingians/_index.md

 1. [ ] All of the above.
 1. [ ] None of the above.

-# True or False: Clovis I was the founding king of the Merovingian dynasty proper.
+# True or False: Clovis I was the founding king of the Merovingian dynasty proper. {#true-or-false-clovis-i-was-the-founding-king-of-the-merovingian-dynasty-proper}

 1. [x] True
 1. [ ] False

-# Whose conversion to Catholicism opened the door for the Catholicization of the Franks and their interactions with the hierarchy of the Catholic church?
+# Whose conversion to Catholicism opened the door for the Catholicization of the Franks and their interactions with the hierarchy of the Catholic church? {#whose-conversion-to-catholicism-opened-the-door-for-the-catholicization-of-the-franks-and-their-interactions-with-the-hierarchy-of-the-catholic-church}

 1. [ ] Chlodomer
 1. [ ] Theuderic I